-The City of Monash (Council) is committed to providing best value procurement outcomes for its community.
-An important element in achieving this is the responsible procurement of goods, services and works.
-Best value procurement by Council maximises the benefit delivered to the community through its services and infrastructure and the community should have confidence and trust that Council maintains the highest level of integrity in its procurement processes.
+The City of Monash (Council) is committed to providing best value procurement outcomes for its community by procuring goods, services and works responsibly whilst maintaining the highest level of integrity in its procurement processes.

-When evaluating goods, services and works, Council will take a balanced approach to consider a range of factors often including but not limited to:
+When evaluating goods, services and works, Council will take a balanced approach to consider a range of factors including but not limited to:

 - value for money;

-- capability and experience;
+- capability, capacity and experience;

 - environmental, local & social sustainability; and

 - gender equality.

 Value for money is not necessarily the cheapest price.
-Goods, services and works procured by Council will be considered in the context of price and quality.
-Consideration will also be given to the life cycle cost including ongoing operating and disposal costs.
+Goods, services and works procured by Council will be considered in the context of price, quality and impact on communities and environment.
+Consideration will also be given to the life cycle cost including ongoing operating and end of life costs.

-When considering the environmental, local & social sustainability, and gender equality, Council will consider opportunities to improve local employment, increase participation from disadvantaged communities, and to promote gender equality.
-Council will also give preference to goods, services and works that meet the required specification levels and that use recycled or reusable resources and are responsibly sourced.
+When considering procurement activities, Council will consider opportunities to improve local employment, increase participation from disadvantaged communities and to promoting and improving gender equality, inclusion and diversity.
+Council will also give preference to goods, services and works that meet the required specification levels, use recycled or reusable resources and are responsibly sourced.
 Where possible, consideration will also be given to the environmental impact over the life cycle of the products procured.